 Why Rachel Cusk avoided plot when writing her latest novel

 Rachel Cusk is breaking from plot-driven writing, to much critical acclaim.
 Her trilogy of books that splits from conventional storytelling, follows Faye, a writer, professor and mother who has left her husband.
+The first, Outline, came out in 2015.
 In Transit, the second book in the series, Faye is in the middle of renovating her home.
 She shares detailed impressions of people and conversations spin off from everyday situations to themes of deep universal and metaphysical interest.
 Transit was shortlisted for the 2017 Scotiabank Giller Prize.

 The problem with plots

 "I've been writing novels since I was 26.
 I feel like I went through the basic ideas of narrative and story.
 I wanted to try and close the gap between my experience of life and truth and how those things were represented in fiction.
 I think a loss of belief in reality or in the structures through which we live is something that people actually experience in their own lives.
 I wanted to try and find a fictional form to describe that loss.
 It took me a very long time to come up with a concept of how this might be done without relying on the usual structures, the usual paragraphs, the usual sentences and the usual ways of observing the world — which really means that the books are shorter."

 "I suppose I see Faye as a human at a particular stage of evolution from systems of belief that people live through — marriage, parenthood and work — while trying to find some more abstract or spiritual truth about being.
 So she's not a cipher, she's just not walled in — she's not defined by a home or a relationship.
 She's looking for other kinds of reflection, which, to me, touches on the deepest mechanism of art and of self-expression by trying to respond to someone else's representation of living."